2017 Year in Review (FY)

 Skylar Huggett wins GOAL: STC Welding & Joining student Skylar Huggett won the state-wide competition for GOAL (Georgia Occupational Award of Leadership) in April 2017.

-STC’s Georgia Film Academy inaugural class graduates: Savannah Technical College began offering the two-semester Technical Certificate of Credit (TCC) in Summer 2016.
+First Georgia Film Academy class graduates: Savannah Technical College began offering the two-semester Technical Certificate of Credit (TCC) in Summer 2016.
 The first class completed the program in FY2017.
 Some students in this class recently released a documentary Feed the Hungry: the Vision, the Outreach, the Community Changer.

 GEFA Solar for Schools grant supports photovoltaic scholarships/equipment: Savannah Technical College was selected to receive a grant for $233,000 in the Solar for Schools Program funded by the Georgia Environmental Finance Authority (GEFA).
 The GEFA Solar for Schools Program will provide students the opportunity to enter the workforce specializing in electrical applications of installing, inspecting, and repairing solar panels.
 The grant also included $35,000 for photovoltaic student scholarships.

-The Campaign for Savannah Technical College: The College has raised more than $7.2 million in a major gifts campaign ending in 2016.
+Campaign for Savannah Tech: The College has raised more than $7.2 million in a major gifts campaign ending in 2016.
 The Campaign, “Where Excellence Meets Opportunity” showcased the College’s excellence in instruction through opportunities it provides students.
 The campaign focused on five key areas: precision manufacturing, health sciences, culinary arts and heritage tourism, technology and student support.

-Chatham County Manufacturers Collaborative: Small and mid-sized manufacturers in the Savannah/Chatham County area met for the first time thanks to Savannah Technical College.
-This is the fourth collaborative manufacturer’s effort in the four service areas served by the College.
+Chatham County Manufacturers Collaborative: Small and mid-sized manufacturers in the Savannah/Chatham area met for the first time thanks to Savannah Tech.
+This is the fourth collaborative manufacturer’s effort in the four counties served by the College.

-STC Marketing graduate wowed audience as keynote speaker for 2017 Tribute to Community STARs: Founder of Blessings in a Book Bag and STC Marketing Graduate Weslyn Bowers was the keynote speaker at the 2017 Tribute to Community STARs event.
+Marketing graduate wowed audience as keynote speaker: Founder of Blessings in a Book Bag and STC Marketing Graduate Weslyn Bowers was the keynote speaker at the 2017 Tribute to Community STARs event.
 Bowers is also known locally as radio personality “Lady Mahogany.”